Do you remember when we accidentally travelled first class on Virgin Trains?

 On this trip, I walked through the train to see the other dedicated disabled spaces.
 Maybe it was me, but the standard carriage felt claustrophobic, whereas the first class carriage felt spacious.
 This alone is enough to make me think if you’re using a train you need to travel first class if it’s available.

-Before you get on my case about the price of travelling first class, read on and I’ll give you some tips to keep the ticket price down.
+Before you get on my case about the price of first-class travel, read on and I’ll give you some tips to keep the ticket price down.

 The Booking Process